 Where can I have a tooth removed near Fort Worth?

 At North Tarrant Oral & Maxillofacial Surgery, our surgical staff maintains a state-of-the-art oral surgical facility where patients can have a tooth or multiple teeth removed in a safe and comfortable environment.
-Dr. Fred Loe proudly serves all of Tarrant, Parker, and Wise counties including Fort Worth, Trophy Club, North Richland Hills, Saginaw, Watauga, Grapevine, Decatur, Keller, Lake Worth, Boyd, and more.
+Dr. Glenn Green proudly serves all of Tarrant, Parker, and Wise counties including Fort Worth, Trophy Club, North Richland Hills, Saginaw, Watauga, Grapevine, Decatur, Keller, Lake Worth, Boyd, and more.

 For pre-operative instructions for your Dental extraction procedure, click here.